How to Earn Passive Income in India in 2026: Best Sources, Zero Investment Options and Tax Guide

 - You need a lot of money to start: It depends on the source you choose.
 Some options require capital, others, like affiliate marketing or partner programs, can be started with little to no investment.

 - It’s a quick way to get rich: Passive income is a long-term strategy, not a shortcut to instant wealth.
+There is no way to get rich quickly.
+Every opportunity demands some sort of efforts be it time or money.

 Summary